White House race goes down to the wire

 "Four years ago, we had incredible turnout," Obama told a Miami radio station in a pre-recorded interview.
-"I know people were excited and energized about the prospect of making history, but we have to preserve the gains we've made."
+"I know people we're excited and energized about the prospect of making history, but we have to preserve the gains we've made."

 He called a hip-hop music station in Tampa, Florida, in a final outreach to African-American supporters, telling listeners that voting was "central to moving our community forward."

-Fuelled by record spending on negative ads, the battle between the two men was focused primarily on the lagging economic recovery and persistently high unemployment, but at times it also turned personal.
+Fueled by record spending on negative ads, the battle between the two men was focused primarily on the lagging economic recovery and persistently high unemployment, but at times it also turned personal.

-The close race raises the prospect of a disputed outcome similar to the 2000 election, which ended with a U.S. Supreme Court decision favouring George W. Bush over Al Gore after legal challenges to the tight vote in Florida.
+The close race raises the prospect of a disputed outcome similar to the 2000 election, which ended with a U.S. Supreme Court decision favoring George W. Bush over Al Gore after legal challenges to the tight vote in Florida.
 Both the Romney and Obama campaigns have assembled legal teams to deal with possible voting problems, challenges or recounts.